Jammy2211/PyAutoLens/README.rst

     import autolens.plot as aplt

     """
-    To describe the deflection of light grids are used which are two-dimensional Cartesian grids of (y,x) coordinates which are deflected by mass profiles.
+    To describe the deflection of light by mass, two-dimensional grids of (y,x) Cartesian coordinates are used.
     """

     grid = al.Grid.uniform(